 Gogo stands over the oven.
 She is sweating – the air is warm and humid, even at night.
 She is cooking when I come through the door, licking her mother’s recipes from the wooden spoon.
 There’s a loaf of bread and garlic next to her with a piece missing.
 And she says, “Forgive me.
 I was so very hungry.
 You’re late.”

 “I started eating,” she wipes her hands with a white towel from the rack.
 “I couldn’t wait.”

 Only the light over the sink is on, keeping the kitchen in shadows and smells.
 I take a bowl from the cupboard and she fills it with noodles, tomato, garlic, wine.
 We sit down at the small wooden table pushed against the wall and eat mostly in silence.
 We fall asleep on the couch after we’re finished, watching something on TV that we’ve both seen before.
 The apartment is only one room.
 Nothing is far away.

 It was the opposite the last time we had sex.
 It was the last time we fell asleep together in the bed – slept someplace other than the couch.
 “You’re early,” she had said, her hair pulled across her forehead, panting, licking her lips, unsatisfied.

 We watched a movie recently.
 I don’t remember the title.
 It was something that Gogo wanted to watch and I fell asleep before it was over.
 I woke up near the end to a guy with a strong jaw taking the leading lady in his arms and telling her, “You’re silly.”

 “To think that the money that you’ll inherit from your mother is what makes you special.
 It makes you no different than the homeless man your mother gave money to just now on the street.”

-He looks at her.
+He looked at her.
 “You’re so much more interesting than money.”

-He looks at her and he says, “I love you.”
+He looked at her and he says, “I love you.”